alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

+and faults in surgery and that's probably a good thing so checklist a great you should consider using some

+{% slide suspicious-minds 50 %}

+ so Swiss cheese model
+accident causation again identifying all the for all the layers in a fault all the reasons why a system went wrong and again

+{% slide suspicious-minds 47 %}

-and faults in surgery and that's probably a good thing so checklist a great you should consider using some so Swiss cheese model accident causation again identifying all the for all the layers in a fault all the reasons why a system went wrong and again that's my check that's my steps for fixing a loss of trust identify what the issue was articulate how it was a failure of trust use the framework use the trust triangle and come up with explicit actionable steps to resolve it to rebuild trust because the funny thing is actually when we lose trust if we rebuild it correctly we can often end up
+ that's my check that's my steps for fixing a loss of trust identify what the issue was articulate how it was a failure of trust use the framework use the trust triangle and come up with explicit actionable steps to resolve

+{% slide suspicious-minds 43 %}

+ it
+to rebuild trust because the funny thing is actually when we lose trust if we rebuild it correctly we can often end up